morganthomas/winning-arguments/winning-arguments.md

 The reader should understand the foregoing to the extent that they can produce an unlimited number of statements in first-order logic; produce for each of them derivations conforming to the pattern we have demonstrated; and distinguish between valid and invalid syntax for statements of first-order logic.

+The reader should also understand what statements in first-order logic.
+For the most part, this may be fairly self-evident, but it is worth taking a moment to clarify explicitly what each form of statement means:

+* (**A** and **B**) means that **A** and **B** are both true.
+* (**A** or **B**) means that at least one of **A** or **B**, and possibly both, are true.
+The "or" in first-order logic is therefore an *inclusive or*.
+This can be distinguished from an *exclusive or*, which differs from an inclusive or in that it an exclusive or is false when both disjuncts are true.
+That is, an exclusive or requires exactly one of its disjuncts to be true, as opposed to at least one as with inclusive or.

 TODO: Exercises

 Earlier we made the claim that essentially any statement can be expressed in first-order logic.
 Let us now explore this claim.
 The claim is interesting because if it is true, then we can think of first-order logic as a sort of a theory of statements, an idealized way of thinking about statements as a whole.